 Learn how to identify and trade divergence patterns in technical analysis, enhancing your trading strategy and market predictions.

-Divergence is a trading concept where price movements and technical indicators don't align, signaling potential market reversals or trend continuations.
-Here's what you need to know:
+Divergence is a trading concept where price movements and technical indicators do not align, signalling potential market reversals or trend continuations.
+Tools such as the LuxAlgo Oscillator Matrix toolkit automatically highlight these discrepancies on TradingView, helping traders react more quickly.

 • Types of Divergence: